 Who Am I? is a heritage project that considers trans heritage in the world of science.
 It was generated by 17 young trans people in collaboration with the Science Museum and was funded by the Heritage Lottery Fund,as part of their All Our Stories scheme.
 In Autumn 2013 we gathered a group of young trans people to explore trans heritage in the world of science.
 It was felt by the participants that society has often viewed gender as a binary – an exclusive classification of ‘boy’ and ‘girl’.
 Yet, this concept isn’t always inclusive.
 Science plays its part in distinguishing ‘boys’ from ‘girls’, but science can also be used to empower us to express who we are.
 In February 2014, as part of LGBT History Month, the Science Museum launched a new case of objects that seeks to demonstrate a shift from seeing gender only as a boy/ girl binary towards viewing gender as something much more dynamic.
 This project consists of a display case in the Who Am I?
 Gallery of the Science Museum, featuring objects and oral histories and asks 'What makes your gender?'.
 The case is on display until July 2014 and has been seen by tens of thousands of people.

-GI's Anatomy is a unique life drawing project from Gendered Intelligence exploring the science of sex and gender through art.
+GI's Anatomy was a unique life drawing project from Gendered Intelligence exploring the science of sex and gender through art.
 The project aimed to use life drawing to engage with complex ideas and scientific practices around sexed and gendered bodies.
 The GI’s Anatomy project ran over several months in 2013 and engaged 38 people who took part in a series of practical life drawing workshops.
 In collaboration with London Drawing, the participants drew life models who were also transgender or intersex identified.
-The aim of the project was to engage the public in debates about sex and gender by representing ideas of sex and gender diversity.
+The goal of the project was to engage the public in debates about sex and gender by representing ideas of sex and gender diversity.
 Throughout this project the participants interrogated the ways in which scientific discourses and practices have come to shape our understanding of non-normatively sexed and gendered bodies.
-Through the creation of new representations of trans and intersex bodies, as artists the participants have contributed to documenting the physiology of sex and gender variance in these present times.
-The project was run in collaboration London Drawing and the Royal Central School of Speech & Drama and has been funded by the Wellcome Trust.
+Three invited guests Dr Louise Chambers, Mr Nim Christopher and Dr Sarah Davidson each from various backgrounds offered presentations in the fields of histories of medicine, gender reassignment surgery and Gender Identity Development Services.
+As artists the participants have contributed to documenting the physiology of sex and gender variance in these present times through the creation of new representations of trans and intersex bodies.
+The project was run in collaboration London Drawing and the Royal Central School of Speech & Drama and has been funded by the Wellcome Trust

 Gravity and Gender - Celebrating Gender Diversity in Physics, Science and Engineering looks at experiences of trans people working in the fields of physics, science and engineering.
 Following the Alan Turing exhibition at the Science Museum, which fused exhibits of early computer science engineering with the personal narrative of Turing’s sexual orientation and the homophobia he faced, LGBT History Month in 2013 dedicated its theme to maths, science and engineering.
 Gravity&Gender was Gendered Intelligence’s LGBT History Month’s project where we celebrated gender diversity in the field of physics, science and engineering.
 This project was been funded by the Institute of Physicsand Southwark LGBT networkand supported by Central School of Speech & Drama.